 The plus side is that this spot tends to hold deer and their patterns are relatively predictable.
 The downside is that it doesn't typically hold many bucks and, in this unit, we can't take a doe.
 If we intend to fill a tag here, the quarry needs to have headgear.

-The cliffs derives the slang title we’ve given it from the sheer rock face that presents the first, nearly completely vertical, obstacle to entering this hunting ground.
+The cliffs derives the slang title we’ve given it from the sheer rock face that presents the first, almost completely vertical, obstacle to entering this hunting ground.
 Only if you are familiar with the area will you be able to locate the narrow and barely traversable game trail that leads up the precipitous wall.
 Upon conquering the cliff itself, a deep draw appears as a jagged wrinkled gash in front of you.
 The hillside across rises up steeply in a mix of rock, sagebrush and a few evergreens.
 Behind, the land gives rise to a false summit and then another and another before cresting.

 With substantial leg-and-lung-burning effort and more than a little sweat, we make it past the cliff, slowly approach the first rise, and peer across the bottom of the drainage.
 Immediately we are into deer; a group of six doe.
 The wind is pressing hard against our backs, the hillside offering little protection, but the animals seem unaware of our presence despite it.